georgik/LampESP/README.md

-# Lamp ESP module
+# Lamp ESP

-ESP8266 code for controlling Lamp Relay and several other gadgets connected to ESP8266
+Flexible modular non-blocking system for controlling ESP8266.
+You can reconfigure the system based on how you plug PINs.
+You can turn on/off modules which are not used.
+Configuration of current module is store in JSON file.

 More information about the project: